marcosmcb/housing-dataset-geospatial-analysis/scripts/cleaning/DataCleaning-HousingDataset.md

 </tbody>
 </table>

-## Handling of missing values - Removing observations and variables
+## Handling missing values - Removing observations and variables

 Once the date types have been correctly typed, it is possible to see the presence of observations with missing number of **bedrooms**, only 2,